 Professor William Schabas is Professor of International Law at Middlesex.
 He is also a Professor of International Human Law and Human Rights at Leiden University, distinguished visiting faculty at Sciences Po in Paris and Honorary Chairman of the Irish Centre for Human Rights.

 He is the author of more than 20 books in the fields of human rights and international criminal law.
 Professor Schabas drafted the 2010 and 2015 United Nations quinquennial reports on the death penalty.
 He was a member of the Sierra Leone Truth and Reconciliation Commission.

-To achieve sustainable development in terms of gender equality, health and well-being and decent work, the link between reproduction and employment has become a major policy issue.
-Our research has addressed the lack of knowledge on maternity protection and sexual and reproductive health rights at work, focusing upon these issues in small and medium-sized enterprises (SMEs) and informal economy workplaces within low- and middle-income countries.
+The link between reproduction and employment is key to achieving sustainable development in terms of gender equality, health and well-being and decent work,.
+Our research has addressed understanding on maternity protections and sexual and reproductive health rights at work, especially in small and medium-sized enterprises (SMEs) and informal economy workplaces within low- and middle-income countries.